pythagoras-dev/Pythagoras/GLOSSARY.md

 - **Serverless:** An execution model where the system dynamically manages the allocation of machine resources in the cloud / distributed environment.
 Pythagoras implements a serverless-like experience using shared storage to coordinate distributed workers.

-- **Idempotency:** A property of functions where calling them multiple times with the same arguments produces the same result.
-Pure functions in Pythagoras are idempotent.
+- **Pure Functions:** Functions that are deterministic (always produce the same output for the same input) and have no side effects.
+Pythagoras relies on pure functions to safely cache results and distribute execution across many compute nodes.

 - **Content-Addressable Storage (CAS):** A storage mechanism where data is retrieved based on its content (hash) rather than its location.
 Pythagoras uses CAS for code, arguments, and results.